kjang96/flow-1/docs/source/flow_setup.rst

 ============
 We begin by installing dependencies needed by the four repositories mentioned above.
-It will be useful to install `Anaconda <https://www.anaconda.com/down    load>` for python and enable it right away.
+It will be useful to install `Anaconda <https://www.anaconda.com/download>`_ for Python and enable it right away.
 For Ubuntu 16.04:
 ::